limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

-	-j	The number of threads to launch for the first round of BLAST (default 10) -w	The minimum accepted value for BLAST hits in the first round of BLAST (default 0.00001) -p 	The minimum percent ID for BLAST hits in the first round of BLAST (default 70) -f	Minimum percent of length of a query that a BLAST hit must cover (default 70) -b	HPC mode header template
+	-j	The number of threads to launch for the first round of BLAST (default 10) -w	The minimum accepted value for BLAST hits in the first round of BLAST (default 0.00001) -p 	The minimum percent ID for BLAST hits in the first round of BLAST (default 70) -q	Minimum percent of length of a query that a BLAST hit must cover (default 70) -b	HPC mode header template

 - Other: